LT-IntroToAI-SY2526/assignment6-part1-per4-patrickn3419/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+The most challenging part of this assignment was understanding how to use the imported libraries from anaconda.
+I was not sure which functions were included and how to use them, but by observing the solution in the ice_cream_example.py file I got a gernal idea for function names and how to use them.